 Death of Scollay Square

 Now we return from the French countryside to 20th century Boston.
 The once-respectable LaGrange Street fell into disrepute in the 1970s with the coming of urban renewal.
-The decline of the lower Washington Street neighborhood began with Boston’s post-World War II economic slump.
+Boston’s post-World War II economic slump kicked off the decline of the lower Washington Street neighborhood.
 In the 20 years from 1950 to 1970, the city lost 200,000 people and investment virtually ceased.
 Lower Washington Street had been a center of nightlife for popular music where people attended some of Boston’s 50-plus legitimate theaters.
-It turned into a dreary and dangerous locale with only four theaters remaining.
+During that decline, it turned into a dreary and dangerous locale in which only four theaters remained.

 The coup de grace came in the early sixties when the city razed Scollay Square, with its burlesque houses, tattoo parlors, bars, vaudeville theaters, and seedy storefronts to create Government Center.
 The audience that had flocked to the the old Scollay Square moved to new businesses on Lower Washington Street that replaced those uprooted by eminent domain.